TroyLaPolice/European-Neolithic-Expansion/README.md

 ```
 Color_scheme is a binary choice for if you want genomic coloring gradient or phenotypic behavioral coloring

-The next two are options that determine if you want special colors for specific conditions like those who have recently learned or first generation "hybrids"
+The next two are options that determine if you want special colors for specific conditions like those who have recently learned or first generation offspring between a HG and a farmer.

-*Preferences regarding the map on which the individuals move*
+*Preferences regarding the landscape map on which the individuals move*

+"map_style" dictates the landscape type for the simulation.
+Parameter of 0 = no topography, 1 = super light topography, 2 = light topography, 3 = regular topography, 4 heavy topography, 5 = square, 6 = custom map

+" num_partitions" is a parameter used only when running the sim on map style 5 (square).
+This parameter divides the landscape into discrete bins and allows for measurement of expansion speed and tracking simulation progress when run in a simple landscape model.
+This parameter controls the number of bins.

+"water_crossings" provides the option that individuals have faux "land bridges" that simulate realistic routes that individuals traveled via waterways.
+This parameter only applies when run on the landscape map.
+The binary nature of our landscape model means that water travel may not be possible otherwise depending on moment range.
+This parameter provides the option to allow incremental movement over water.

 ```

 	// Map Prefs:
 	// ***********************************
 	if (!exists("map_style"))
-		defineConstant("map_style", 5); // Parameter of 0 = no topography, 1 = super light topopgraphy, 2 = light topography, 3 = regular topography, 4 heavy topography, 5 = square, 6 = custom map
+		defineConstant("map_style", 5); // Parameter of 0 = no topography, 1 = super light topography, 2 = light topography, 3 = regular topography, 4 heavy topography, 5 = square, 6 = custom map
 	if (!exists("num_partitions"))
 		defineConstant("num_partitions", 20); // Number of partitions if using the square if (!exists("water_crossings"))